hannah-birch/hannah-birch.github.io/_posts/2015-06-27-please-stop-calling-me-a-guru.md

 Please call me a producer.
 I swear I will patiently explain my job as often as needed.
 Because after years of doing this, I’ve realized the only way to make my title more familiar is to use it more often.

-[Post-publication edit (hat-tip to Terry Parris Jr.).
-This post in a nutshell: https://m.youtube.com/watch?v=KgmO32IdwuE]
+_Post-publication edit, with thanks to Terry Parris Jr.: [Here’s a video](https://m.youtube.com/watch?v=KgmO32IdwuE) of this post in a nutshell._